 EBITDA, the other component of the ratio, gives the true picture of a company’s profitability as it eliminates the impact of non-cash expenses like depreciation and amortization that depress net earnings.
 It is also often used as a proxy for cash flows.

 Just like P/E, the lower the EV/EBITDA ratio, the more attractive it is.
 A low EV/EBITDA ratio could be a sign that a stock is potentially undervalued.

 However, unlike P/E ratio, EV/EBITDA takes into account the debt on a company’s balance sheet.
 For this reason, EV/EBITDA is usually used to value possible acquisition targets.
 Stocks with a low EV/EBITDA multiple could be seen as potential takeover candidates.

 P/E also can’t be used to value a loss-making firm.
 A company’s earnings are also subject to accounting estimates and management manipulation.
 In contrast, EV/EBITDA is less amenable to manipulation and can also be used to value companies that are making loss but are EBITDA-positive.

 EV/EBITDA is also a useful yardstick in measuring the value of firms that are highly leveraged and have a high degree of depreciation.
 Moreover, it can be used to compare companies with different levels of debt.

 However, EV/EBITDA has its limitations too.
 It varies across industries and is generally not appropriate while comparing stocks in different industries given their diverse capital spending requirements.

-As such, a strategy entirely based on EV/EBITDA might not fetch the desired outcome.
-But you can club it with other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to screen true value stocks.
+Thus, a strategy entirely based on EV/EBITDA might not fetch the desired outcome.
+But you can club it with other major ratios such as price-to-book (P/B), P/E and price-to-sales (P/S) to screen value stocks.